- Privacy Notice

 This Privacy Notice applies to individuals in the United States unless otherwise noted herein.
 If you are a resident of the EU or UK, please click here for the GDPR Notice.

-DNOW L.P., together with its affiliates (collectively, "DNOW," "Company," "us," "we," or "our") provides services to business customers, such as energy and industrial solutions/products, engineered equipment packages, and related services.
+DNOW L.P., together with its affiliates, parents, and subsidiaries (collectively, "DNOW," "Company," "us," "we," or "our"), provides services to business customers, such as energy and industrial solutions/products, engineered equipment packages, and related services.
 As such, we usually handle only limited personal information about the personnel of our customers and other partners along with website visitors.
-This Privacy Notice ("Notice") contains details about how we collect, use, and share with third parties Personal Information (defined below) that we obtain from and about you.
+This Privacy Notice ("Notice") contains details about how we collect, use, and disclose to third parties Personal Information (defined below) that we obtain from and about you.
 Please read this Notice carefully.

-Applicability: This Notice does not apply to information about job applicants or our employees, which is subject to separate privacy notices that we will make available to such individuals.
+Applicability: This Notice does not apply to information about job applicants or our employees, which is subject to separate privacy notices, if applicable, that we will make available to such individuals.

 Whenever you interact with us on behalf of another individual or entity, such as by providing or accessing Personal Information about another individual, you represent that your interactions and exchanges comply with applicable data protection laws.
 You shall have sole responsibility for any violation of applicable laws as a result of a failure to obtain any necessary consent from such individual.